Illinois school shutdown puts spring sports on hold

 Will two weeks of postponed games be worked into the rest of the season?
 Or will those events just be canceled?

-The Metro East Kickoff baseball tournament was called off Friday before the governor’s announcement.
+The Metro East Kickoff baseball tournament was called off ast Friday before the governor’s announcement.

 Multiple teams out of the Chicago area already had decided not to attend before the event officially was canceled.